 The lesson?
 If you’ve been injured in an accident that was caused entirely, or even in part, by another individual or company, keep in mind there is likely more than one potential defendant.

-Personal Injury Cases Can Take Years
+Personal Injury Settlements and Cases Can Take Years

 David and his family likely received some kind of monetary support, either in the form of pre-settlement financing or through other means.
 Families considering filing a personal injury lawsuit often have to worry about how they’re going to get by until the settlement finally comes in, and most can’t maintain their lifestyle for the next five or more years without any income.